Parable of the Faithful Servant: Narrative

+In Mark's Gospel, "the day and the hour", for which Jesus says his disciples must remain watchful, is compared to a man going to a far country who is to return at some point.
+This comparison forms the final exhortation in Mark's Gospel before the evangelist commences his narrative of Jesus' passion.

 In Luke's Gospel, the parable reads as follows:

 Interpretation

 In Matthew, the parable opens with the injunction: "Therefore keep watch, because you do not know on what day your Lord will come" (Matthew 24:42).
 In other words, "the disciple must remain prepared for his Lord's coming, remaining alert and awake at his post."
-Even though there may be general signs of Jesus' Second Coming, the exact time is unknown.
+Even though there may be general signs that precede Jesus' Second Coming, the exact time is unknown.
 This is a theme which has also been discussed earlier in Luke 12.
 The reference to a wedding banquet in Luke 12:36 suggests a heavenly banquet, and recalls the parable of the Ten Virgins, which follows this parable in Matthew.

-The second part of the parable includes a caution that much will be more required of the person to whom much is given.
+The second part of the parable includes a caution that much more will be required of the person to whom much is given.
 J. Dwight Pentecost writes that this parable "emphasizes that privilege brings responsibility and that responsibility entails accountability."
 This applies particularly to religious leaders.